OpenVAA/voting-advice-application/README.md

 A platform for creating voting advice applications.
 This repository is a monorepo containing the frontend and backend.

 ## Getting started
 You can run the whole application in a single Docker image, or run the frontend or backend separately depending on your preferences.
-Using the Docker image is recommended and quickest way to set up the application.
+Using the Docker image is recommended and the quickest way to set up the application.

 - See [the Docker setup guide](docs/docker-setup-guide.md) for running the whole application.
-- See [the frontend Readme](frontend/README.md) for instructions on running the frontend invidually.
+- See [the frontend Readme](frontend/README.md) for instructions on running the frontend individually.
-- See [the backend Readme](backend/vaa-strapi/README.md) for instructions on running the backend invidually.
+- See [the backend Readme](/backend/vaa-strapi/README.md) for instructions on running the backend individually.

 ## Contributing
-See [the contribution guide](documentation/contributing/CONTRIBUTING.md) for info about contributing to the project.
+See [the contribution guide](docs/contributing/CONTRIBUTING.md) for info about contributing to the project.

 ## Maintaining dependencies
 The project uses [Dependabot](https://github.com/dependabot) to maintain security updates for its dependencies.
-Dependabot will create automated pull requests on a monthly basis to fix potential knwon security issues in application dependencies.
+Dependabot will create automated pull requests monthly to fix potential known security issues in application dependencies.